eliofio11/trajectory-conversion/README.md

 # 3- Usage

-The typical usage of the program consists in a call to _trajectories-conversion.py_ code by using Python3.
+The typical usage of the program consists in a call to _trajectory-conversion.py_ code by using Python3.
-This code has the scope of converting trajectories between any format to xtc one.
-In particular, it could be very useful to transform LAMMPSTRJ format to XTC because the latter is about 8 times _slighter_ than the former.
+This code has the scope of converting a trajectory between any format to xtc one.
+In particular, it could be very useful to transform _LAMMPSTRJ_ format to _XTC_ because the latter is about 8 times _slighter_ than the former.
 Moreover, this code has a second purpose of reducing the number of frames of the input trajectory.

 This script requires two mandatory files: the coordinates file or the topology of all-atom structure of the biomolecule (_`gro, pdb, xyz,...`_) and the trajectory file in any format (_`lammpstrj, dcd, trr, ...`_) On the other hand, two arguments are optional: